Bob Davis (quarterback)

-Robert Ellerslie Davis, Jr. (born September 15, 1945) is an American former professional football quarterback.
-He played at the University of Virginia.
-Davis played for the American Football League (AFL)'s Houston Oilers, for the National Football League (NFL)'s New York Jets and New Orleans Saints, and in the World Football League (WFL) in 1974 and 1975 for the Florida Blazers and Philadelphia Bell.
+Robert Ellerslie Davis, Jr. (born September 15, 1945) is an American former professional football player who was a quarterback in the American Football League (AFL) and National Football League (NFL).
+He played college football for the Virginia Cavaliers.
+Davis played for the AFL's Houston Oilers, for the NFL's New York Jets and New Orleans Saints, and in the World Football League (WFL) in 1974 and 1975 for the Florida Blazers and Philadelphia Bell.
 1974 was his best season as he completed 232 of 413 passes for 2977 yards with 21 touchdowns and 23 interceptions.

 Davis played high school football at Neptune High School.

 Davis was a resident of the Wayside section of Ocean Township, Monmouth County, New Jersey.